-For some patients, the benefit was lasting, with more than 20 percent of those who took the drug still alive after two years, and some still alive even four years after receiving the immunotherapy, according to data presented at the American Society of Clinical Oncology (ASCO) meeting in Chicago.
+In the 676-patient study, more than 20 percent of those who took the Bristol drug ipilimumab were alive after two years, with some alive four years after receiving the immunotherapy, according to data presented at the American Society of Clinical Oncology (ASCO) meeting in Chicago.

 “I think this a breakthrough for the field of metastatic melanoma that has had a lot of negative Phase 3 trials in the last decade.
-It’s impacting survival, which is the gold standard in cancer clinical trials,” O‘Day, director of the melanoma program at the Angeles Clinic and Research Institute in Santa Monica, California, said in a telephone interview.
+It’s impacting survival, which is the gold standard in cancer clinical trials,” said O’Day, director of the melanoma program at The Angeles Clinic and Research Institute in Santa Monica Calif.

-Ipilimumab helps to activate the immune system to fight the cancer.
-Doctors give it to patients in a 90-minute infusion every three weeks for a total of four doses.
+Ipilimumab, a biotechnology drug, helps to activate the immune system’s T-cells to fight the cancer.
+It was administered via a 90-minute infusion every three weeks for a total of four doses.

 All patients in the trial had previous treatment for melanoma before getting either an experimental cancer vaccine called GP-100, ipilimumab, or a combination of the two.

 The primary goal of the study was survival and both groups that received the Bristol drug had a statistically significant improvement in overall survival compared with those who just got the vaccine, researchers said.

-In the two ipilimumab arms, the drug cut the risk of death from melanoma by 32 percent to 34 percent compared with the vaccine alone.
+In the two ipilimumab arms the risk of death was reduced by 32 percent to 34 percent over the GP-100 vaccine alone.

 In the 20 percent to 30 percent of patients for whom the drug really works, survival “tends to be months and years, not weeks and months like chemotherapy,” O’Day said.